Whatever way you slice it, divorce sucks.

 I hope reading this list will lead you to consider more than just the short term affects of your decision and motivate you to take one more step towards reconciliation.
 Divorce might bring you temporary relief from a season of pain, but it will likely extend pain to so many others for a lifetime.
 Even though divorce might seem like the only option for you, I want you to know there is hope!

 (I know some divorces are unavoidable, unwanted, and also permitted in cases of unrepentant adultery, abuse, and abandonment.
-But, I also know that many divorces can be avoided.
-The focus of this post is for couples whose circumstances fall outside of these 3 areas.)
+But I also know that many divorces can be avoided.
+The focus of this post is on couples whose circumstances fall outside of these three areas.)

 If you’ve already been through a divorce…